 Occasional Paper

-Détente or aggression? – South Africa’s Namibian policy
+Détente or Aggression? – South Africa’s Namibian Policy

 This paper explains that Namibian independence is determined by South African interests in the region, and that Namibian independence will only happen when South Africa wants it, according to its preconditions.
 The weak link in South Africa’s regional policy remains Angola.
 Cuban withdrawal from Angola has become linked to Namibian independence.
 The West’s attitude is not to deny South Africa’s security interests but it has doubts about destabilisation in the region.
 South Africa’s hegemonial policy in Southern Africa clashes with American interests.
 South Africa is not against Namibian independence per se, unless it harms South Africa’s strategic security and economic interests.